seedcase-project/seedcase-website/community/contribute/team/events/2022-10-in-person/index.md

 ## Schedule

-The schedule is meant as a guide only.
+The schedule is meant as a **guide only**.
 We might spend more time on some topics and less on others.

 ### Day 1: Oct 26